Home guard shot dead, several cops injured as mobs pelt stones at VHP procession | Law-Order

 The vigilante, however, told PTI that he did not participate on the advice of the VHP, which feared that his presence would create tension.
 There were also threats on Twitter daring him to come to Nuh.

+Haryana Chief Minister Manohar Lal Khattar appealed for calm in Nuh, invoking the slogan ''Haryana Ek Haryanvi Ek" (Haryanvis are one).

+Former chief minister Bhupinder Singh Hooda also asked people to maintain peace and brotherhood.
+Nuh MLA Aftab Ahmed and former legislator MLA Zakir Hussain also issued similar appeals.

-Home Minister Vij said he is in regular touch with senior officials.
+Home Minister Vij said he was in regular touch with senior officials.

 ''Our first priority is to bring the situation under control.
-We are appealing to all to maintain peace,'' Vij said.
+We are appealing to all to maintain peace,'' he said.
+He told reporters it will be determined later who was responsible for the violence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)